techswitch-learners/whale-spotting-2024-sept/README.md

 1. run npm install in the frontend folder
 2. follow the instructions from this page to get an API key: https://developers.google.com/maps/get-started
+3. In your project on the Cloud Console, go to 'Map styles' and create a new style (you don't need to change any settings, just save it)
+4. Once you have saved a map style, you will get a Map style ID
-3. create a new .env file in the frontend folder, following the .env.template file, and put in your API key
+5. create a new .env file in the frontend folder, following the .env.template file, and put in your API key and the Map style ID